laurachri-hall/project-1-safeguarding-bbg/README.md

 -A hero section that quicky and clearly describe the purpose of the website.
 - Key information sections were to be included with sections explaining safeguarding, signs to watch for and action steps.
-- A bullet list of action steps to ensure clarity.
 - A form for contacting and reporting safeguarding concerns.